TathergangBrathering/Alphabetazation/draft/enjoy-ahoi.md

   And praise tales from the hub

 AHOI, eure RESTful Banking A-P-I
-Schaut doch mal bei uns vorbei
+Schaut einfach mal in Slack vorbei

 -------------------------------------------------------------